samlatavares/igti-fullstack-bootcamp-trabalho-2/README.md

 ## How to run the project?

 You can use Visual Studio Code to run this project.
-You'll need to import node packages.
-If you never worked with Node.js you can check the docs <a href="https://nodejs.org/en/docs/" target="_blank">here</a>.
+You'll need to import the File Stream.
+If you never worked with this you can check <a href="https://www.npmjs.com/package/filestream" target="_blank">this</a>.